WATCH: Woman tries flirting with trooper before arrest on suspicion of human smuggling

-MISSION, Texas (KVEO) — A woman accused of trying to smuggle two undocumented immigrants into the United States tried to flirt her way out of an arrest, and was captured on a Texas Department of Public Safety trooper’s body camera.
+A woman accused of trying to smuggle two undocumented immigrants into the United States tried to flirt her way out of an arrest, and was captured on a Texas Department of Public Safety trooper’s body camera.
+KTLA’s sister station KVEO reports.

 The video of her arrest was posted on Twitter by DPS Lt.
 Christopher Olivarez.